Conditional GLMMs for reaction times in choice tasks: Model approach

-\item Finally, we assess the goodness-of-fit of these simulated RT datasets against the theoretical IG distributions they were originally generated from (those with $\mu=2$, $\mu=1,5$, $\mu=1$ and $\mu=0.5$, and with $\phi=1$ in each case).
+with $t=1,2,\ldots$, and where the $\epsilon_{(t)}$'s are IID standard normal distributed. \item The above process continues until the first $t=t^*$ such that $X_{(t^*)}\leq0$. \item The simulated RT is given by $T^*=t^*\delta$. \item We replicate this $M$ times, obtaining a random sample of RTs $T^*_1$, $T^*_2$,\ldots, $T^*_M$. \item Finally, we assess the goodness-of-fit of these simulated RT datasets against the theoretical IG distributions they were originally generated from (those with $\mu=2$, $\mu=1,5$, $\mu=1$ and $\mu=0.5$, and with $\phi=1$ in each case).
 The results of this goodness-of-fit evaluation are presented in Figure \ref{fig:IGsim}. \end{enumerate}

+Now consider a diffusion process of the form given in Equation \eqref{eq:dif}, with $\theta = 0$ and $\{e_t\}_{t \in \mathbb{R}_+}$ a standard Brownian motion, along with its associated stopping time defined in \eqref{stopping}.
+For the Gamma model, we examine the following inverse problem: if this stopping time follows a Gamma distribution with shape parameter $\alpha$ and scale parameter $\beta$, then there exists a diffusion process as in Equation \eqref{eq:dif} such that $\nu = \sqrt{\beta/2}^{-1}$ and $X_0$ is distributed as the sum of two independent Gamma random variables, each with shape parameter $\alpha$ and scale parameter $\sqrt{\beta/2}$.
+In this construction, the first-hitting time of $X_t$ to zero follows a Gamma distribution with shape $\alpha$ and scale $\beta$ (see \shortciteA{jackson2009randomization} for the original extended result; for a reaction time context, see \shortciteA{tejo2019theoretical}, where this result can be applied with $\theta > 0$, in which case the corresponding stopping time follows a ``shifted'' Gamma distribution).

+In the context of our GLMM, and focusing on a given alternative response, the unconditional expectation and variance for trial $j$ under stimulus level $i$ are provided by Equations \eqref{eq:mean} and \eqref{eq:var}, respectively.
+Accordingly, if we interpret Equation \eqref{eq:dif} as characterizing the latent cognitive process of a typical individual producing such an alternative response, under trial type $j$ and stimulus level $i$, it can be expressed as:

+where the $X_0^{(ij)}$'s are independent, each distributed as the sum of two independent Gamma random variables with common shape and scale parameters $\alpha_{ij}$ and $\sqrt{\beta_{ij}/2}$, respectively, and the $e^{(ij)}_{\cdot}$'s are again IID Brownian motions.
+As in the IG case, conditionally on the random effect the hitting time is exactly Gamma with mean $\alpha_{ij}\beta_{ij}$ and variance $\alpha_{ij}\beta_{ij}^2$, whereas the marginal law of $Y_{ijk}$ is a \emph{mixture} of Gamma distributions and hence not exactly Gamma; we again reconstruct by matching the first two \emph{marginal} moments \eqref{eq:mean}--\eqref{eq:var} to the Gamma moment relations, $\mu_{ij}=\alpha_{ij}\beta_{ij}$ and $\sigma^2_{ij}=\alpha_{ij}\beta_{ij}^2$ (a moment-based approximation marginally, exact conditionally at $c=0$).